About the Environmental Kinship Guide

 annemeade8@gmail.com

-• Dr. Claire Warden
+• Claire Warden

 Founder of Living Classrooms and the International Association of Nature Pedagogy (IANP), CEO of Claire Warden Ltd., and Founder and Academic Advisor to the Mindstretchers Academy